santi1s/Big-Data/Analytics/Data-Lake-Store/TSGs/User%2DDeleted-Data-Recovery.md

 # Recover Files or Folders That Have Been Deleted

-Gather the below information, and then create an ICM(https://icm.ad.msft.net/imp/v3/incidents/create) to the Azure Data Lake Store/Store team setting the Type of Incident to File/Folder Deletion/Recovery.
+Gather the below information, and then create a **Sev 3** ICM(https://icm.ad.msft.net/imp/v3/incidents/create) to the Azure Data Lake Store/Store team setting the Type of Incident to File/Folder Deletion/Recovery.

 Information to Be Gathered from Customer:
 - ADLS Resource Name